putyourlightson/craft-blitz/README.md

 2. Add at least one row to “Included URI Patterns” such as `.*` to cache the entire site.
 3. Save the settings and visit the site or warm the cache in the [Blitz Utility](#cache-invalidation).

-Using a [server rewrite](#server-rewrite) will avoid unnecessary PHP processing and will increase performance even further.
+If using “Blitz File Storage” as the cache storage type then adding a [server rewrite](#server-rewrite) will avoid unnecessary PHP processing and will increase performance even further.

 Creating a cron job to [refresh expired cache](#refresh-expired-blitz-cache) (see below) will ensure that URIs that contain elements that have expired since they were cached are automatically refreshed when necessary.

-Craft’s template caching `{% cache %}` tag doesn’t play well with the cache invalidation feature in Blitz.
-Template caching also becomes redundant with pull page caching, so it is best to either remove all template caching from URLs that Blitz will cache or to simply disable template caching completely in the `config/general.php` file:
+Craft’s template caching `{% cache %}` tag doesn’t always play well with the cache invalidation feature in Blitz.
+Template caching also becomes mostly redundant with pull page caching, so it is best to either remove all template caching from URLs that Blitz will cache or to simply disable template caching completely in the `config/general.php` file:

 ```
 'enableTemplateCaching' => false,